openmmml.models.nequippotential.NequIPPotentialImpl#

 This is the MLPotentialImpl implementing support for E(3)-equivariant interatomic potentials generated by NequIP or Allegro.

-The potential must be constructed using the NequIP/Allegro code to build and deploy a PyTorch model, which can then be integrated into OpenMM using a TorchForce.
-The TorchForce is used to add it to the OpenMM System.
-Note that you must provide a deployed model, as no general purpose model is available.
+The potential must be constructed using the NequIP/Allegro code to build a PyTorch model, which can then be integrated into OpenMM using a PythonForce.
+Note that you must provide a model, as no general purpose model is available.

-To use a deployed model in openmm-ml, you must provide the path to the model, and the conversion factors between the model length and energy units and OpenMM units (nm and kJ/mol, respectively).
+To use a model in OpenMM-ML, you must provide the path to the model checkpoint file, and the conversion factors between the model length and energy units and OpenMM units (nm and kJ/mol, respectively).
 For example:

 >>> potential = MLPotential('nequip',